brucemack/WARS-Birdhouse/README.md

 * Part 97.311 Defines spread-spectrum (SS) rules.
 * Part 97.303 (N) Defines rules for the 33cm band.
 Basically, hams must share the band with other services.
 There are also geographical restrictions in Texas, New Mexico, Colorado, and Wyoming.
 * Part 97.309 (B) Talks about unspecified data emission codes.
 Basically, all formats need to be clearly documented.
+See above.
+* Are any part 15 regulations relevant here?

 Copyright Information
 =====================